-During the recent semiannual period, the OIG issued 17 review reports.
-Of those, five reports were based on reviews performed by OIG personnel and 12 reports were the results of OIG desk reviews of audit reports and other materials related to grantee organizations that were required to have audits performed by independent auditors.
-Overall, our reports contained 17 recommendations, of which five concerned issues of financial management at grantee organizations, two pointed to potential refunds that might be due the NEA, and ten related to systems deficiencies at the NEA.
+During the recent semiannual period, the OIG issued five reports.
+Of those, three reports were based on reviews performed by OIG personnel and two reports were the results of OIG desk reviews of audit reports and other materials related to grantee organizations that were required to have audits performed by independent auditors.
+Overall, our reports contained seven recommendations, all of which were related to systems deficiencies identified during the audit of NEA's financial statements.